pellared/otel-logs-talk/slides.md

 You can gradually migrate, use both approaches, or pick the right tool for each job.

 It's not about replacing everything.
 It's about giving you options.

-And yes, it takes forever to get right.
-Designing APIs that developers will actually want to use is hard.
-Making them consistent across 10+ programming languages?
-Even harder.
-But we're getting there.
 -->

 ---